Sleep patterns are often learned as children. When we repeat these patterns over many years, they become habits.

 Insomnia - sleep habits; Sleep disorder - sleep habits; Problems falling asleep; Sleep hygiene

-American Academy of Sleep Medicine.
+American Academy of Sleep Medicine website.
 Insomnia - overview and facts. sleepeducation.org/essentials-in-sleep/insomnia.
 Updated March 4, 2015.
-Accessed June 14, 2018.
+Accessed April 9, 2020.

 Edinger JD, Leggett MK, Carney CE, Manber R. Psychological and behavioral treatments for insomnia II: implementation and specific populations.
 In: Kryger M, Roth T, Dement WC, eds.
 Principles and Practice of Sleep Medicine.
 6th ed.
 Philadelphia, PA: Elsevier; 2017:chap 86.